Permanent impairment is defined as a permanent injury to a person's health, usually a change to a body part, or an organ and the way it functions.

 If the insurer believes permanent impairment is ten per cent or less, they must write to inform the injured person and give reasons for the decision.

 Injured people who disagree with the insurer's decision on the level of permanent impairment should first try to resolve the dispute directly with the insurer.

 But if the insurer and the injured person and unable to reach agreement, an independent assessment can be arranged by our Medical Assessment Service.
 Their details are on our contact us page.
-Alternatively the University of Sydney makes available the names of individuals trained in permanent assessments.

 These independent assessments are carried out by health professionals appointed because of their expertise, knowledge and experience in assessing permanent impairment.